ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 2. Choose the volumes that you want to capture and export.

-3. Select whether you want to export the volume backed image to the image catalog, Cloud Object Storage, or both.
+3. Select whether you want to export the volume backed image to the image catalog, COS, or both.

 4. Give your captured image a **Name**.

-5. _(Optional)_ If you decide to export to Cloud Object Storage, you are presented with more options:
+5. _(Optional)_ If you decide to export to COS, you are presented with more options:
    1. Select the **Region**.
    2. Provide your [Access and Secret keys](/docs/power-iaas?topic=power-iaas-deploy-custom-image#access-keys).
    3. Select your **Bucket name** and **optional folders**.